18 myoora road

 Use slow release fertiliser including trace elements.
 In growing weather, liquid seaweed is a good tonic. more...

 Spring is when the fast growing, new shoots of Running Bamboo emerge.
 Summer is shooting time for Clumping Bamboo.
-Bamboo is a grass, so use a slow release fertilizer for foliage plants.
+Use a slow release fertilizer suitable for grass.
 'Osmocote Plus' is good, the 'plus' stands for trace elements, these help a lot.
-Look, we know organic is best.
-Do it your way.
-Just do it Georgia do it!
+A container is an unnatural environment for bamboo.
+Like a gold fish in a bowl.
+Nowhere to go.
+Please provide a regular source of plant nutrient.

 Spring and summer, feed a small amount each month, rather than a lot at once.